zerooo111/fermi-explorer-fronend/README.md

 ```

 This will:
+- Install dependencies for all workspace packages
+- Build shared packages (@fermi/*)
 - Start the backend on port 3001
 - Start the frontend on port 3000
 - Set up proper environment variables